-For fiscal year 2019 NEO compensation decisions, the Committee considered market data provided by Pearl Meyer that reflected compensation for a peer group of 15 publicly traded engineering and construction firms.
+For fiscal year 2020 NEO compensation decisions, the Committee considered market data provided by Pearl Meyer that reflected compensation for a peer group of 15 publicly traded engineering and construction firms.
 While we have very few direct "peers" in the market, the companies in this group were identified in consultation with Pearl Meyer as potential competitors for talent with businesses of similar financial size and scope.
-Each year, the Committee reviews the peer group in order to determine whether the companies in the group remain appropriate for comparison to our Company.
-A summary of the companies included in the 2019 peer group compensation review is provided below.
+Each year, the Committee reviews the peer group in order to determine whether the companies in the group remain appropriate.
+A summary of the companies included in the 2020 peer group compensation review is provided below.
+This is the same group that was used in 2019.

-2019 Compensation Peer Group

-Company Name Industry Focus

-Aegion Corporation Construction & Engineering

-Argan Inc Construction & Engineering

-ENGlobal Corp.
-Energy Equipment & Services

-Goldfield Corporation Construction & Engineering

-Great Lakes Dredge & Dock Corporation Construction & Engineering

-Gulf Island Fabrication Inc Energy Equipment & Services

-Hill International Inc Research & Consulting Services

-IES Holdings, Inc. Construction & Engineering

-L.B.
-Foster Company Industrial Machinery

-Matrix Service Company Energy Equipment & Services

-MYR Group, Inc. Construction & Engineering

-Northwest Pipe Co Construction & Engineering

-Sterling Construction Co Inc Construction & Engineering

-Team Inc Environmental & Facilities Services

-VSE Corp Engineering & Consulting Services
+2020 Compensation Peer Group Company Name Industry Focus Aegion Corporation Construction & Engineering Argan Inc. Construction & Engineering ENGlobal Corp.
+Energy Equipment & Services Goldfield Corporation Construction & Engineering Great Lakes Dredge & Dock Corporation Construction & Engineering Gulf Island Fabrication Inc. Energy Equipment & Services Hill International Inc. Research & Consulting Services IES Holdings, Inc. Construction & Engineering L.B.
+Foster Company Industrial Machinery Matrix Service Company Energy Equipment & Services MYR Group, Inc. Construction & Engineering Northwest Pipe Co Construction & Engineering Sterling Construction Co Inc. Construction & Engineering Team Inc. Environmental & Facilities Services VSE Corp Engineering & Consulting Services

-At the time of the annual review, our projected 2019 revenues and assets fell within the middle range of the peer group.
-As in past years, the Committee will review and revise this group as appropriate in 2020.
+At the time of the annual review, our projected 2020 revenues and assets fell within the middle range of the peer group.
+As in past years, the Committee will review and revise this group as appropriate in 2021.